 May 14, 2006.
 4 years old.
 Brady’s first birthday party with friends from his pre-school self-contained class.
 It is a pirate theme, as Peter Pan is his favorite movie.
 Not to mention his other favorite pirate from The Wiggles, Captain Feathersword.
 As an integral part of his world, his speech therapist and her young son, are invited to his party.

 5 years old.
 Kindergarten portrait.
-Brady was put into a self-contained class for kids with special needs.
-For the next few years, his family fought to get him included in a regular classroom with his peers.
-One of his teachers asked the parents why they wanted him included so badly, since he had no friends anyway.
-His mom would leave many of his early school CSE meetings in tears, but this never stopped them from their pursuit of an inclusive education for Brady.
+Brady was put into a self-contained class for kids with special needs with a push-in for some specials.
+For the next few years, his family fought to get him included in a mainstream classroom with his peers.
+One of his teachers asked the parents why they wanted him included so badly since he had no friends anyway.
+His mom would leave many of his early school CSE meetings in tears, but this never stopped them from pursuing an inclusive education for Brady.

 6 years old.
 1st Grade.
 Still trying to move Brady into an inclusive classroom, his mom took this video to show Brady’s abilities to prove to his school’s IEP committee that he was capable of being included with his peers in class.
 Their response was they would not accept the video as evidence of his abilities.
 As far as they were concerned, they believed he could not count, sort, nor follow simple directions and still belonged in a self-contained classroom.